We are here to make a difference.

 A separate unit within the clinical laboratories, Point of Care Testing, was established as standard tests evolved into methods and kits that could be used for bedside testing with immediate results.
 POCT is responsible for ensuring the effective and regulatory-compliant use of these tests at URMC.

 At the same time, the department has concentrated on maintaining its excellence in the traditional areas of Pathology:

 We perform about 200 autopsies per year, using the autopsy as a valuable investigative and teaching resource.

 Cytopathology faculty were involved in the development of automated screening for cervical cancer and the identification of the papilloma virus.
-They examine over 66,000 cellular specimens annually and are exploring new methods for obtaining diagnostic information with smaller samples, requiring less invasive procedures, and for a wider variety of tissue types.
+They examine more than 51,000 cellular specimens annually, and are exploring new methods for obtaining diagnostic information with smaller samples, requiring less invasive procedures, and for a wider variety of tissue types.

 Surgical pathologists, organized along subspecialty lines, examine about 72,000 specimens each year.
 With patient consent, some of these become part of a tissue bank to be used for future research.

 Dr. Whipple shared the 1934 Nobel Prize in Physiology and Medicine for discoveries concerning liver therapy in cases of anemia.
 Today, investigators are working to emulate his talent for careful, critical, and insightful observation, although, with increased understanding of the human genome, there has been a decided shift towards examining disease processes at the molecular level.
 More than half the faculty currently receive extramural research funding for projects ranging from basic studies of cancer biology to the clinical utility of specific drugs.